 Having the right pricing strategy is vital for businesses, but it is a point of concern when they experience lower sales of established products just because they introduced new merchandise into the mix.

-This usually happens due to a lack of proper market research before launching a new product.
+This usually happens due to a lack of proper market research and clear pricing strategy before launching a new product.

 It can also occur if a new version or product variant is too similar or released too soon, hurting the sales volumes of older versions of the company’s products.